Street & Storm Sewer Maintenance

 When snow is forecast for the Kansas City Metropolitan area, a subscription weather center contacts the Liberty Public Works/Development Services Department with updates on the snow arrival time.
-Once the snow starts, City crews begin treating arterial streets with salt and liquid calcium chloride, and the secondary streets are treated with a mixture of salt and liquid calcium chloride.
+Once the snow starts, City crews begin treating arterial streets and then secondary streets with salt and liquid calcium chloride.

 - When the snow reaches a depth of 1 inch City crews start plowing the arterial streets.

 - At 1 and a half to 2 inches, crews begin to plow secondary streets.

 - The streets may be retreated once the plowing is complete.

 The City has 20 Public Works employees and 9 2½-ton dump trucks and 1 1-ton dump truck with salt/sand spreaders and plows, as well as 6 pickup trucks with plows that work to clear the City’s more than 340 lane miles of roadway.

 Crews work on 12 salt routes that cover primary and residential streets throughout the community.
 It takes crews 4 hours on average to treat each route one time.
 In a typical 4-inch snowfall, approximately 200 tons of salt and 300 tons of salt/sand mix are used.
 It takes approximately 15 hours to complete one entire pass of the City.

 How Residents Can Help

 Residents can make it easier on crews during winter storms by parking vehicles in driveways when possible.
 This makes it safer and more efficient for our City crews to plow the streets when vehicles are not parked in the roadways.